Our Services

 How Much Do You Charge?

 No two jobs are the same and to give an accurate quote, we will need to talk to you.
 However, we realize you already have a budget in mind and considering whether or not you can afford to hire us.
-Generally speaking (this is NOT a quote), you can expect to pay $1000 - $1200 per day if you live within an hour and a half of our location.
-Ideally, we produce 1,000+ boardfeet of lumber per day, so you would be getting your lumber for $1 per bdft.
-Also, we do not require a minimum number of days.
-So if you think you only have one day's worth of cutting but when we get there, you actually have three - we work however many days your budget allows.
-If that's one day, then we cut for one day.
-Again, these numbers are a rough estimate and NOT a quote.
-Every job is different.
+Generally speaking (this is NOT a quote), you can expect to pay on average $1200 per day if you live within an hour and a half of our location.
+Ideally.
+We produce (on average) 1,000+ board feet of lumber per day, so you would be getting your lumber for $1 per bdft.
 If you require a skid steer or special equipment, the price will increase.
-Please read the section on How to Prep Your Logs and Ways to Reduce Your Costs for more cost-saving tips.

 What Lengths Should I Have the Tree Guy Cut My Logs To?